Carpobrotus chilensis: Distribution and habitat

 Usually found in warm temperate and subtropical areas, it is probably native to southern Africa.
 It is familiar elsewhere, particularly the coastline of western North America, where it is an introduced invasive species that has taken hold and become commonplace.
 It is also found, and naturalised, in Argentina, Chile, Peru, Ecuador, Australia, Spain, Greece, Southern England and New Zealand.
 Grown in sunny conditions, it is normally found within coastal dunes and bluffs, margins of estuaries, along roadsides; at elevations from sea level to 100 m along the southern Pacific Coast of North America.

 Ecology

 Growing well in poor sandy soil, this species is hardy and can withstand disturbance by humans, which is common on the well-travelled beaches where it grows.
 This trait gives it an advantage over many native plant species, causing it to become a threat to native coastal ecosystems where it has invaded.

 Uses

 The plant has a pleasant flavour, although it can be laxative if eaten in high quantity, especially its fruit.
 The plant can be consumed raw or cooked (especially its leaves), or dried for future use or made into pickles and chutney.
 There is only a tiny amount of flesh in the fruit, and it must be fully ripe otherwise it is very sour.
 The leaves can be used in salads and can also be used as a replacement for pickled cucumber.

-Medicinal

-The leaf juice is acerbic and slightly antiseptic.
-It can be mixed with water and used to treat diarrhoea, dysentery and stomach cramps, and can also be gargled to alleviate laryngitis, sore throat and mouth infections.
-Masticating its leaf tip and ingesting the juice may relieve a sore throat.
-The leaf juice is also used externally as a calming curative for burns, bruises, scrapes, cuts, grazes and sunburn, ringworm, eczema, dermatitis, sunburn, herpes, nappy rash, cold sores, cracked lips, chafing, skin conditions and allergies and curative for insect stings.